abulka/abulka.github.io/content/projects/patterns/relationship-manager.md

 When using the Subject and Observer, you use their methods without realising their functionality has been implemented using rm.
 See `tests/python/examples/test_observer.py` in the [GitHub project](https://github.com/abulka/relationship-manager) for the unit tests for this code.

-### Modelling Person -->* Order
+### C# Example - modelling Person -->* Order

-This example uses the Boo .NET assembly, which is quite usable from other .NET langauges like C# and VB.NET etc.  Alternatively you can adapt this example to use the pure C# implementation assembly (something I should publish here at some stage).

 Say you want to model a Person class which has one or more Orders.
-The Orders class has a backpointer back to the Person owning it.
+The Order class needs to have a backpointer - back to the Person owning that order.

 ![](http://www.atug.com/andypatterns/images/PersonToOrderUsingRM001.gif)